Fredkim-labs/virutal-machine/README.md

 <br><br>

-- Paste the IP address in the Remote Desktop and click connect.
+- Paste the IP address in "Remote Desktop" and click connect.
 - Type in Username and password.

 <br>